johnalison/obsidian-notes/0-inbox/Wesley Terrill Letter Spring 25.md

 Dear Colleagues

-I am writing to strongly support Wesley Terrill's application for the Lederman fellow.
-I have rarely encountered someone as independent and determined as Wes.
-He has forged his own path in both analysis and hardware projects—something that is exceptionally rare for a graduate student.
-He has the ability to identify compelling research directions, design and execute technically challenging analyses, and contribute meaningfully to hardware development.
-This demonstrates a level of initiative and intellectual depth that makes him an outstanding candidate for this position.
-He also has an ambitious plan for developing a high school teacher training program, which is well-aligned with the goal of the Lederman fellowship.
+I am writing to **strongly support Wesley Terrill's application for the Lederman Fellowship**.
+I have rarely encountered  a student as independent and determined as Wes.
+He has forged his own path in both analysis and hardware projects—something exceptionally rare for a graduate student.
+He possesses the ability to identify compelling research directions, design and execute technically challenging analyses, and contribute meaningfully to hardware development.
+His level of initiative and intellectual depth makes him an outstanding candidate for this position.
+His ambitious plans to develop a high school teacher training program aligns well with the goals of the Lederman Fellowship.

 ### **Innovative Approach to Analysis**

 Wes is deeply interested in searching for dark matter.
-When he approached me about working in my group, we were not involved in dark matter searches; we had a cluster of closely related analyses looking for HH->4b.
-I agreed to take Wes on with a qualification task related to b-tagging, figuring I would, with time, persuade him to join ongoing 4b effort.
-Specifically, he was tasked with developing software to monitor the CMS b-jet trigger, which involved modifying existing code to analyze new b-tagging algorithms introduced in the LHC Run-3.
+When he first approached me about joining my group, we were not actively involved in dark matter searches; our focus was a group of closely related HH->4b analyses.
+I agreed to take Wes on with a qualification task related to b-tagging, assuming that, in time, I could persuade him to join our ongoing 4b effort.
+Specifically, he was tasked with developing software to monitor the CMS b-jet trigger,  modifying existing code to analyze new b-tagging algorithms introduced in LHC Run 3.
 Additionally, he developed an algorithm that increased the b-jet purity of the monitored jets by effectively performing a real-time top-quark analysis.
-His work was highly valued by the b-tagging group.
+His contributions were highly valued by the CMS b-tagging group.

-After completing the b-tagging project, I again tried to convince him to join the 4b effort, instead he ended up convincing me to branch out into searches for dark matter.
-He proposed looking for dark matter models with compressed spectra; my initial reaction was skepticism — I had not been following this corner of the field closely but assumed that meaningful sensitivity gains beyond the legacy Run-2 limits would only come with High-Luminosity LHC data.
-He pointed out that because the analysis -- with the extremely small splittings he was interested in -- was so difficult there actually weren't any meaningful Run-2 limits.
-My second reaction was that OK he had succeeded in constructing a clever dodge to avoid the previous limits, but that the resulting analysis would only be sensitive to a niche signal without wider context.
-He came back and made a compelling case that this search was both important and broadly applicable beyond the specific compressed dark matter scenario, as nearly degenerate spectra are a general feature many models of new physics.
-He further demonstrated that presence of soft leptons (if you could understand the efficiency and control the fakes!) would suppress the dominant Z→νν "monojet" background, making the search more viable than I had initially anticipated.
+After completing the b-tagging project, I again tried to convince him to join the 4b effort.
+Instead, **he ended up convincing me to branch out into dark matter searches.** He proposed searching for dark matter models with compressed spectra.
+I was skeptical—I had not been following this area closely but assumed that meaningful sensitivity gains beyond the legacy Run-2 limits would only come with High-Luminosity LHC data.
+However, he pointed out that because the analysis -- with the extremely small mass splittings he was interested in -- was so difficult, no meaningful Run-2 limits existed.

+My next concern was that this would be too narrowly focused—a clever way to avoid existing limits but not broadly relevant.
+Once again, he proved me wrong.
+He made a compelling case that nearly degenerate spectra are a **general feature of many new physics models**, not just niche dark matter scenarios.
+He further demonstrated that requiring soft leptons (if one could properly control the efficiency and fake backgrounds) would **effectively eliminate the dominant Z→νν monojet background**, making the search more viable than I had initially thought.

-I then agreed to support Wes in the dark matter search, pointing out to him that he would not have the usual postdoc and senior grad student support typical for members of my group.
-He contacted and ultimately joined a team in the CMS SUSY group.
-Wes, working closely with Christian Herwig (FNAL, now Michigan),  would focus on the electron channel and Peter Meiring  (Zurich, now CMU) would focus on the muon channel.
+Now recognizing the potential, I agreed to support Wes in this dark matter search but cautioned him that he would not have the usual postdoc or senior grad student support typical for my group members.
+Undeterred, he **sought out and joined a team in the CMS SUSY group**, working closely with Christian Herwig (then at Fermilab, now at Michigan) on the electron channel, while Peter Meiring (then at Zurich, now at CMU) focused on the muon channel.

+### **A Technically Challenging Analysis**

-Wes' analysis is hard!
-His thesis is effectively three analyses in one: di-lepton, tri-leptons and displaced leptons.
+This analysis is **incredibly difficult**.
+Wes’s thesis effectively comprises three separate analyses:  di-leptons, tri-leptons and displaced di-leptons.
 Identifying and modeling electrons down to 1 GeV required him to develop:

-- dedicated lepton identification optimization, esp: pile-up suppression
+- **Low-pT​ lepton identification and suppression of pileup backgrounds**
-- new technique for calibrating the reconstruction and identification of displaced electrons based on photon conversions in the detector material
+- **New calibration techniques for displaced electron reconstruction based on photon conversions in the detector material**
-- dedicated and precise measurements of the low pT fake backgrounds, which had to account for correlation of the fake rate in nearby leptons
+- **Precision measurements of low-pT​ fake backgrounds, accounting for correlations between nearby leptons**

-In the end, Wes was able to control the leptons to 1 GeV and indeed the analysis is sensitive to new , beyond the previouds limits from LEP.
-The analysis is currently going to the statarnd CMS approval process, with the approval talk, to be given by Wes, expected next month.
-The non-displaced channels have already been approved as part of a Phd thesis.
+ In the end, Wes successfully **controlled the efficiency and background rates down to 1 GeV**, pushing CMS sensitivity to novel dark matter mass scales—the **first limits beyond those from LEP**.
+His analysis is currently advancing through the CMS approval process, with Wes scheduled to present the final approval talk this month.
+The non-displaced channels have already been approved as part of a PhD thesis.

 ### **Contributions to HGCAL Hardware Development**

-Beyond his work on analysis, Wes was eager to get involved in hardware, specifically in the development and testing of the CMS High-Granularity Calorimeter (HGCAL).
-Given that our institution has Module Assembly Center (MAC), this was a natural fit.
-However, he also wanted to be based at CERN, leading to a creative solution—he took on a key role in the CERN silicon lab, working with state-of-the-art testing hardware and protocols before they were propagated to the MACs.
-He became our "man in Havana," staying ahead of developments and ensuring that our testing methodologies were aligned with the latest advancements.
+Beyond his impressive analysis work, Wes was eager to contribute to hardware development, specifically the CMS High-Granularity Calorimeter (HGCAL).
+Given that CMU has a Module Assembly Center, this was a natural fit.
+However, Wes also wanted to be based at CERN.
+We discussed Wes first focusing on hardware for a few years at CMU and then moving to CERN, but in the end he **found a way to do both**.

+He **proactively reached out to Eva Sicking** and secured a position in the CERN silicon lab.
+There, he took on a **key role in the HGC silicon group**, characterizing irradiated modules and working with the latest testing hardware and protocols before they were deployed at the MACs.
+He essentially became our **"man in Havana,"** ensuring that our testing methodologies stayed aligned with the latest advancements.

+His work on HGCAL included:
+- **Light injection and cryogenic testing**
+- **Laser-based sensor characterization**
+- **Developing and validating new testing protocols for silicon sensors**

-His work on HGCAL testing included critical contributions to cryogenic light injection and laser-based characterization, where he demonstrated the same technical depth and problem-solving ability that defined his analysis work.
-His experience in both hardware and analysis makes him uniquely positioned to bridge the gap between instrumentation and data analysis—an increasingly valuable skill set in experimental particle physics.
+Wes consistently demonstrated the same technical depth and problem-solving ability in hardware as he did in his analysis work.
+His expertise in both **detector instrumentation and data analysis** makes him uniquely positioned to bridge the gap between hardware and physics—a skillset that is increasingly valuable in experimental particle physics.

 ### **Conclusion**

-[Candidate’s Name] has demonstrated the rare ability to drive his own research program from conception to execution.
-His intellectual independence, combined with his technical expertise in both analysis and hardware, makes him an outstanding candidate for a postdoctoral position.
-I am confident that he will make significant contributions to any research group he joins.
-I strongly recommend him without reservation and am happy to provide further insights if needed.
+Wes has demonstrated a rare ability to drive his own research program from conception to execution.
+His intellectual independence, deep technical expertise, and ability to navigate both hardware and analysis make him an exceptional candidate for the Lederman Fellowship.
+He has a great work ethic, good common sense, and excellent intuition.
+I have no doubt that he will make significant contributions to any research group he joins.
+I strongly recommend him without reservation and would be happy to provide further insights if needed.

 Sincerely,
 [Your Name]